Leveraged ETFs

 About Us

-Each ETF gains leveraged exposure through swap agreements with major financial institutions, which allow the ETF to achieve its targeted daily exposure.
+Each ETF gains leveraged exposure through swap agreements with major financial institutions, which help allow the ETF to achieve its targeted daily exposure.
 By leveraging access to institutional pricing for swaps and trading, these ETFs are designed to be cost-efficient for investors.

 Experienced investors and market participants may use leveraged ETFs for a variety of strategies, including: